prantonia/nyc-taxi-pipeline/docs/project_documentation.md

 ### Documentation is Code

-Six weeks into the project, I couldn't remember why I made certain design decisions.
+Few weeks into the project, I couldn't remember why I made certain design decisions.
 I had to re-read code and reconstruct the reasoning.
 This wasted time and almost led to undoing good decisions because I didn't understand their purpose.

 I learned to document not just what the code does, but why it does it.
 Architecture decisions include the alternatives I considered and why I chose this approach.
 Complex logic has comments explaining the reasoning, not just describing the operations.
 Design trade-offs are documented so future me understands what I'm giving up for what I'm gaining.